 The two main components of a good rubric (other than patience) are success criteria and a scoring scale—but each of these comprises smaller components that are important to clarify from the beginning.

-The success criteria are the measurable outcomes the course is intended to create, or the skills that learners should be able to demonstrate after completion.
+are the measurable outcomes the course is intended to create, or the skills that learners should be able to demonstrate after completion.
 Success criteria aren’t simply the concepts to be learned (e.g., “The preamble of the Constitution”), but the active ways learners will show they have mastered these concepts (e.g., “Discuss three factors that influenced the development of the preamble of the Constitution”).
-Your criteria should contain action verbs that learners can demonstrate, such as discuss, explain, describe, or identify.
+Your criteria should contain action verbs that learners can demonstrate, such as discuss

 Can you give an example of how a rubric is developed?